awslabs/amazon-timestream-connector-prometheus/README.md

 1. Open the [AWS management console](https://console.aws.amazon.com/iam/) for IAM.

-2. Select `Create role`.

-3. Select Lambda as the use case.

-4. Click `next: Permissions`.

-5. Click `Create Policy`.
+2. Click on `Policies` and select `Create policy`.

-6. Switch to the `JSON` tab.

-7. Paste the following policy to provide basic permissions for the Lambda function to output logs to CloudWatch:
+3. Select the `JSON` tab and paste the following policy to provide basic permissions for the Lambda function to output logs to Cloudwatch:

    ```json
     {